nodos-dev/docs/docs/development/plugins/index.md

 [↑↓ to move, enter to select, type to filter]
 ```

 After this, it will ask for the `can-show-as` parameter.
-This parameter is used to define which show-as options are available for the pin.
+This is used to define which show-as options are available for the pin.

 ```plaintext
 ?
 Select pin can-show-as: